cpsc411/cpsc411-interrogator/README.md

 411 (CPSC 411), "Introduction to Compiler Construction".
 This code is meant to be run on the course server to give students the ability to interrogate the reference solution.
-The reference solution must be install on the server as well.
+The reference solution must be installed on the server as well.

 There are two tools: the compiler interrogator, and the language differ.